-“IMPORTANT NOTICE: Never trust wiring instructions sent via email as these could be from Cybercriminals and include fake wiring instructions.
+“IMPORTANT NOTICE: Never trust wiring instructions sent via email.
+These could be from Cybercriminals and include fake wiring instructions.
 These emails are convincing and use similar email addresses to a settlement agent or party in the transaction.
 Always independently confirm wiring instructions in person or via a telephone call to a trusted and verified phone number.”

-It’s important to always call the title company in a real estate transaction to obtain the wiring instructions over the phone.
+It’s important to always call the title company in a real estate transaction.
+Obtain the wiring instructions over the phone.
 Otherwise, you could be scammed out of a lot of money.

 Check out our buyer’s guide to closing on a house for other important information.
 Get pre-approved before you’re ready to start shopping.
 Then I’ll help you learn how to shop for the right home.